Convergence rates for regularized unbalanced optimal transport: the discrete case: Asymptotics for the regularized unbalanced problem

 \subsection{Asymptotic analysis of the dual trajectory}

-We start by introducing the linear space \(E_0 \defeq \spn\{A e_{x,y} \: \vert \:(x,y)\in I_0 \}\), where $I_0$ is the set of saturated constraint defined in \Cref{I_0 and slack variable}.
+We start by introducing the linear space \(E_0 \defeq \spn\{A e_{x,y} \: \vert \:(x,y)\in I_0 \}\), where \(I_0\) is the set of saturated constraint as set in \Cref{I_0 and slack variable}.
 It corresponds to the space of marginals of (signed) measures concentrated on the set of saturated constraints.

-\begin{lemma} Under assumptions \labelcref{H1} -- \labelcref{H6}, the quantity \(D\!\F^*(-\xi^*)\) belongs to \(E_0\). \end{lemma}
+\begin{lemma} Under assumptions \myref{H0} - \myref{H4}, the quantity \(D\!\F^*(-\bar\xi)\) belongs to \(E_0\). \end{lemma}